In Coronavirus Lockdown, the Living Are Trapped With the Dead

 The novel coronavirus has ripped through my adopted home, changing every single thing about every single day for all 60 million people who live here.

-In Europe and in Britain, governments are looking at the situation in Italy and admitting the same fate may be in store for their countries as the coronavirus grips their populations.
+All across Europe and in Britain, governments are looking at the situation in Italy and admitting the same fate may be in store for them.
 Americans should do the same.
 That future is only days or weeks away.
 This is what it’s like in Italy right now.

 ROME—At least 1,441 people have died with the novel coronavirus since it arrived with a vengeance in Italy just three weeks ago, sucking the lifeblood out of one of the most vibrant countries in the world.
 I say “at least” because I am not yet sure if my elderly neighbor is one of them.